NBA Rumors: DeMar DeRozan Could Form Clippers’ Big Three With Kawhi Leonard And Paul George

 Since the 2020 offseason, rumors have been swirling around veteran shooting guard DeMar DeRozan and his future with the San Antonio Spurs.
-The Spurs are still aiming to reach the playoffs in the 2020-21 NBA season but without a clear path to title contention, most people believe that they are better off trading DeRozan before the 2021 trade deadline than lose him in the 2021 free agency without getting anything in return.
+The Spurs don’t appear to have a clear path to title contention this season, and most people believe they are better off trading DeRozan before the 2021 deadline rather than losing him in free agency without getting anything in return.
 One of the ideal trade destinations for DeRozan this season is the Los Angeles Clippers.

-In a recent article, Lee Tran of Fadeaway World came up with a blockbuster trade idea that would enable DeRozan to form the Clippers’ “Big Three” with Kawhi Leonard and Paul George in Los Angeles.
-In the proposed trade scenario, the Clippers would be sending a package that includes Patrick Beverley, Lou Williams, and Ivica Zubac to the Spurs in exchange for DeRozan.
-If the deal would push through, it would be beneficial for both the Spurs and the Clippers.
+In a recent article, Lee Tran of Fadeaway World came up with a blockbuster trade idea that would enable DeRozan to form the Clippers’ “Big Three” with Kawhi Leonard and Paul George.
+In the proposed scenario, the Clippers would be sending a package that includes Patrick Beverley, Lou Williams, and Ivica Zubac to the Spurs in exchange for DeRozan.
+If the deal pushes through, it would be beneficial for both the Spurs and the Clippers.

 For San Antonio, the suggested trade would allow them to turn an expiring contract into a young and promising big man in Zubac and two solid veteran role players in Williams and Beverley.